Subhrajit-Chowdhury/Design-Simulation-of-a-4-bit-Full-Adder-using-CAD-Tools/README.md

    - Provides insight into critical path delays and resource usage/slice utilization in FPGA context.

 ### 3. Testbenches
    - Test cases spanning all input combinations for sum and carry.
-Highlights correct carry propagation and overflow cases.[5]
+Highlights correct carry propagation and overflow cases.

 ***